-Unfortunately, this change in the law encourages insurance companies to delay and deny your medical treatment.
-Now, injured workers may find have more difficulty than ever getting medical treatment approved.
-Since many medical providers will not provide medical treatment without “preauthorization” from the insurance company, injured workers often become victims of medical treatment delays:
+Unfortunately, this change in the law encourages insurance companies to delay and deny the medical treatment you need to get better.
+Now, many injured they have more difficulty than ever getting medical treatment approved.

-- Insurance companies fails to approve physical therapy, injections, diagnostic testing, and surgery
+- Insurance companies fail to approve physical therapy, injections, diagnostic testing, and surgery

 - Injured workers experience increased pain and possibly permanent disability as a result of waiting for treatment